tidev/titanium-docs/docs/api/titanium/media/systemalert.md

 This module differs from the Sound module because it honors the ringtone volume, not the Music volume.

-Use the [createSystemAlert](Titanium.Media.createSystemAlert) method to create a `SystemAlert` object.
+Use the <Titanium.Media.createSystemAlert> method to create a `SystemAlert` object.

 Know more about [System Sound Services](https://developer.apple.com/reference/audiotoolbox/1657326-system_sound_services).